darklife/darkriscv/README.md

 regarding your FPGA board!
 Anyway, although not wired, the build always gives you a good estimation about the FPGA utilization and about the timing.

+The current supported boards are:

+- ise/board/avnet_microboard_lx9
+- ise/board/qmtech_sdram_lx16
+- ise/board/xilinx_ac701_a200

+The organization is self-explained, w/ the vender, board and FPGA model in the name of the directory.
+In the future I will probably change the organization in order to be more agnostic regarding to the tool and change the "ise" directory to something like "prod" or something like.

 The simulation, in the other hand will show some waveforms and is possible check the *darkriscv* operation when running the example code.
-The hello.c code prints the string "hello world!" in console and also in the UART register located in the SoC.
-In the future I will provide a real UART logic in order to test the *darkriscv* in a real FPGA.

-## Simulation

 The main simulation tool for *darkriscv* is the iSIM from Xilinx ISE 14.7, but the Icarus simulator is also supported via the Makefile in the *sim*